 Aesthetic.
 The HD 598 is maroon and ivory while the HD 600 has a speckled blue finish.

 The HD 598’s mid-range is considered their bread and butter.
 The HD 600 has somewhat of a forward mid-range around 3k that is irritating to many including myself.

 The HD 598 is an overall more fun headphone, while the HD 600 is more analytical and better suited for critical listening

-The HD 600’s are more detailed as well as more neutral
+The HD 600’s are more detailed as well as more neutral.

-The HD 600 is better driven with an amp, while the HD 598 can do without one
+The HD 600 is better driven with an amp, while the HD 598 can do without one.

 The HD 600’s build quality is a bit better than the HD 598’s, which are lighter and have a more plastic feel to them.

-Overall the HD 600 feels and sounds more refined than the 598
+Overall the HD 600 feels and sounds more refined than the 598.

-The HD 600’s bass response has more impact and hits harder than the 598’s
+The HD 600’s bass response has more impact and hits harder than the 598’s.

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
-In his spare time, he likes to fish, paint, play guitar, attend church, take photos, record videos, graphic design, and more.
-His strict attention to detail and perfectionist attitude are what allow him to excel and stand out among-st the crowd.
+In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
+His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.